 It might seem like a lot of work at first, but once you’ve set up your funnel, this process becomes second nature.

 Consider the value of identifying more accurately how your campaigns are resonating with your audience.
 Learn what they react to and what they ignore.
 You’ll never waste your money on another Facebook ad campaign ever again.

 Without tracking, you’ll never know what works and what doesn’t.

 As you’ve probably realised by now, Facebook conversion tracking and marketing processes are constantly evolving: the algorithms develop over time, and we find new ways of getting more precise detail that can help to shape, navigate, and create our marketing campaigns.

-If you have questions, comments, or have any ideas you’d like to share, please feel free to use the comments box below, and I’ll happily respond.
+If you have questions, comments, or any ideas you’d like to share, please feel free to let us know, and we’ll happily respond.